sockeqwe/website-old/_posts/2015-05-09-mosby-playbook.md

   - `FragmentMvpViewStateDelegateImpl`: Extension from `FragmentMvpDelegateImpl` to add ViewState support.
   - `ViewGroupMvpViewStateDelegateImpl`: The delegate for `ViewGroups` like FrameLayout to add ViewState support.

-The advantage of delegation is that you can add Mosby MVP and ViewState support to any other `Activity`, `Fragment` or `ViewGroup` not natively included in the Mosby library like `DialogFragment`.
+The advantage of delegation is that you can add Mosby MVP and ViewState support to any other `Activity`, `Fragment` or `ViewGroup` not included in the Mosby library like `DialogFragment`.
 In the main menu of the mail example you see "statistics" menu item.
 If you click on it a DialogFragment get's displayed.
 This is implemented like this:

 {% highlight java %}
 public class StatisticsDialog extends DialogFragment